ISCDtoolbox/Commons/README.md

 (development libraries and header files) and in particular the Math library (and normally also the Thread library)

-* `libpthread-stubs0-dev` (version >= 0.3-4) package which contains pthread stubs
+* `libpthread-stubs0-dev` (version >= 0.3-4) package which contains pthread
-not provided by native libc, development files (you can install it if the Thread library is not found at installation)
+stubs not provided by native libc, development files (you can install it if the Thread library is not found at installation)

 * `libgomp1` (version >= 5.4.0) if you use gcc or `libomp-dev`
-(version >= 3.7.0-3) if you use clang, which are the [OpenMP](https://www.openmp.org/) libraries used by the respective compilers.
+(version >= 3.7.0-3) if you use clang, which are the OpenMP libraries used by the respective compilers.

 **Important remark:** the previous name of the *libomp.so* library was the *libiomp5.so* one.
 Hence, on old versions of Linux, you may have to search for the `libiomp-dev` package instead of the `libomp-dev` one.
-Moreover, your version of `clang` should not be currently less than 3.8 in order to properly support the [OpenMP](https://www.openmp.org/) library (if you want to do so, this is only optional here).
-We recall that contrarily to the `gcc` compiler, `clang` was not originally supporting [OpenMP](https://www.openmp.org/) but has been integrated to the llvm project for sufficiently recent version of their c-compiler (a.k.a. `clang`).
-If you really want to use [OpenMP](https://www.openmp.org/) with the Commons library compiled with an old version of `clang`, you may have to do it manually (using `omp-clang` for example) but for really old versions of `clang`, it will simply not be possible.
-That is why we recommand to compile the Commons library with `gcc` compiler on Linux systems.
+Moreover, your version of `clang` should not be currently less than 3.8 in order to properly support [OpenMP](https://www.openmp.org/) (if you want to do so, this is only optional here).
+We recall that contrarily to the `gcc` compiler, `clang` was not originally supporting OpenMP but has been integrated to the [llvm](https://llvm.org/) project for sufficiently recent version of their c-compiler (a.k.a. `clang`).
+If you really want to use OpenMP with the Commons library compiled with an old version of `clang`, you may have to do it manually (using `omp-clang` for example) but for really old versions of `clang`, it will simply not be possible.
+That is why we recommand to compile the Commons library with `gcc` on Linux systems.

 If you are not familiar with Linux, we refer to the previous section for hints about how to search, install or upgrade a package with `apt`.
 We now detail how